-Dr. Kostas Andriosopoulos, Associate Professor of Finance, Academic Director of the Master in Energy Management and Executive Master in Energy Management, and Executive Director of the Energy Management Centre (EMC) at ESCP Europe, sits on LOGI's Board of Advisors.
+Dr. Kostas Andriosopoulos, Associate Professor of Finance, Academic Director of the MSc in Energy Management and Executive Master in Energy Management, and Executive Director of the Energy Management Centre (EMC) at ESCP Business School, sits on LOGI's Board of Advisors.

 LOGI is currently running a crowdfunding campaign to allow research on several topics related to: governance, infrastructure, job creation, environmental protection, revenue management, and fiscal policy.
 It will develop different products, including draft laws to present to parliament, policy memos and briefs to educate policymakers, training and workshops, infographics and videos, as well as traditional media and social media campaigns to mobilise and raise awareness of Lebanese citizens.
 The campaign, which aims to raise £10,000, will fund the development of LOGI's website.

 The campaign ends on 9th May.
 Click here to make a contribution.